 We need to take care of ourselves.
 As humans, we know that we need to eat, drink, and sleep to stay alive and healthy.
 However, we need to do more than that to really take care of ourselves physically and emotionally.

 According to Southern New Hampshire University, “Engaging in a self-care routine has been clinically proven to reduce or eliminate anxiety and depression, reduce stress, improve concentration, minimize frustration and anger, increase happiness, improve energy, and more.”

 What Is Self-Care Sunday?

 Self Care Sunday is the idea that you should take one day a week to take care of yourself.
 This one day is dedicated to you and what you need.

-Here are some of the self-care ideas you can incorporate into your Self Care Sunday:
+Here are some affordable self care ideas you can incorporate into your Self-Care Sunday:

 Wake Up Slowly